dotnet-foundation/election/questions.md

 Questions are being asked [on GitHub](https://github.com/dotnet-foundation/election/labels/candidate-question).

-To submit a question, [create a new issue](https://github.com/dotnet-foundation/election/issues/new) and use the "Candidate Question" template.
-We'll label the question once it's submitted.
+To submit a question, [create a new issue on GitHub](https://github.com/dotnet-foundation/election/issues/new?title=Election+Question&labels=candidate-question&template=electionquestion.md).
+The question will be labeled automatically when it's submitted and we'll let the candidates know it's available for answer.

 ## Viewing the Questions